KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 ![WhatsApp Business Cloud API Dashboard Image](static/images/WhatsApp%20Business%20Cloud%20API%20Dashboard.png)

-> Pay attention to the version. `v15.0` was the version at the time of making this package.
-Use the correct version.

 # How to use

 It is recommended you create/use another instance of your Chrome browser with a specific profile for just this package.
 To create new profile, please check YouTube.